What is a joint mortgage?

 While getting a joint mortgage can have many benefits, including allowing you to borrow more, there are some disadvantages to consider.

-The main disadvantage is that if a co-owner of the property stops making their share of the mortgage payments, the other owner will still be liable for the entire payment.
+The main disadvantage is that if a co-owner of the property stops making their share of the mortgage repayments, the other owner will still be liable for the entire payment throughout the mortgage term.

 You will also need to consider future potential situations that you might encounter, such as if one owner wanted to sell their share of the property and the other didn’t, and how the cost of other payments and costs such as utility bills and house renovations will be split between you.

 What if you want to take a name off your mortgage?

 If you have a joint mortgage, there are several situations where you might want to get out of the agreement.
 For example, you might split up with your partner after buying a house with them.
 Or, perhaps you bought a house with friends and now want to move out and get a home on your own.

 Whatever the situation, there are a few things that you can do to end your joint mortgage and get out of the agreement.
 These include: